mkulumadzi/networking-training/README.md

 I can see that my computer has a stable, fast connection to the gateway (the fact that the time is only ~4ms is pretty fast).

-On any given network, the gateway is usually the _router_, and will help direct traffic between devices (so, if I want to print to a printer on _10.6.2.90_, this traffic will go to the router, and then get directed straight to the printer).
+On any given local network, the gateway is usually the _router_, which will also assign IP addresses and defaults for DNS servers.
 Sometimes, virtual networks will be set up _inside_ a given computer - in that case the computer's network interface will act as the gateway.
 In my case, I have a private network set up that allows _Virtualbox_ to run virtual machines:

     $ ifconfig
     ...